-If you are a highly motivated student with a strong interest in science and are committed to improving the health of your fellow man, then becoming a pharmacist, or working in the pharmaceutical or health care industries may be the right prescription for your future.
+If you are a highly motivated student with a strong interest in science and are committed to improving the health of those around you, then becoming a pharmacist or working in the pharmaceutical or health care industries may be the right prescription for your future.

 Average annual starting salaries of our recent graduates range from $105,000 to $122,000, depending upon where they practice.
 Few degrees match a pharmacy degree’s versatility, value and return on investment.

-Our cutting-edge classes and degree programs will prepare you for a richly rewarding career or for a residency, a fellowship or graduate study in many fields, and make you the right prescription for employers everywhere.
+Our cutting-edge classes and degree programs will prepare you for a richly rewarding career or for a residency, fellowship or graduate study in many fields and recommend you to potential employers.

 While the majority of pharmacists work in community pharmacies, there is an unprecedented demand for pharmacists in a wide variety of occupational settings.